Date enacted or revised:

 - Medical, dental, or optical consultation or treatment.

 Faculty and other unclassified personnel are required to request all planned leave in advance and in writing.
 This request can be made on the Application for Leave form.
 Sick leave requests should be submitted to the supervisor before leave is taken.
 Unscheduled absence from work because of illness or injury must be reported to your supervisor immediately and in accordance with department and University policy.
 A statement from a qualified medical provider that you are ill and unable to report to work may be required by the supervisor.
 Absence from work for more than a week due to illness or injury requires that a qualified medical provider certify in writing that you are unable to perform the essential functions of your regular position.
-Faculty and other unclassified personnel must present written certification to the Office of Human Resources before returning to regular duties.
+Faculty and other unclassified personnel must present written certification to the Office of Human Resources and Student Employment before returning to regular duties.

 It is a violation of University policy to perform outside employment while on sick leave and will subject the employee to disciplinary action up to and including termination.